-Increasingly property buyers are aware of their responsibility to discover building defects before sale – this is known as the latin principle Caveat Emptor or ‘buyer beware’.
+Increasingly property buyers are aware of their responsibility to discover building defects before sale – this is known as the Latin principle Caveat Emptor or ‘buyer beware’.

-The full quotation is ‘caveat emptor, qui ignorare no debuit quod jus alienum emit’ – ‘let a purchaser, who ought not be ignorant of the amount and nature of the interest which he is about to buy, exercise proper caution.’
+The full quotation is ‘caveat emptor, qui ignorare no debuit quod jus alienum emit’ – ‘let a purchaser, who ought not to be ignorant of the amount and nature of the interest which he is about to buy, exercise proper caution.’